dadrus/jpa-unit/README.md

 ```

 Please note, that in this case the collection document consists of two subdocuments.
 The first one - `indexes` is where the indexes are defined.
 Basically this is which fields of the collection are going to be indexed.
 The second one - `data`, where all documents, which belong to the collection under test, are defined.
+In both cases all the types defined by MongoDB are supported.

-## CDI Integration
+# CDI Integration

 To be able to use the JPA Unit with CDI, all you need in addition to your CDI test dependency, like [DeltaSpike Test-Control Module](https://deltaspike.apache.org/documentation/test-control.html) or [Gunnar's CDI Test](https://github.com/guhilling/cdi-test), is to add the following dependency to your Maven project :